Department of Homeland Security is going to have a press availability there.

 Thank you all for that.

-I gotta take another timeout, but we will continue in a moment.
+I got to take another time out, but we will continue in a moment.

-Tucker Carlson, he is is doubled the ratings at nine o'clock in the 2554 demographic.
+Now, somebody asked me, Tucker Carlson, he's doubled the ratings at 9 o'clock in the 2554 demographic.

-Somebody just mentioning that to me here in the break, and I said, pay him 25 million a year, but it was the going rate, at least 20.
+Somebody just mentioning that to me here in the break, and I said, pay him $25 million a year, but it was the going rate, at least $20 million.

 But I mean, I just thought I'd make the point, throw it out there, stir it up a little bit.